Conrad-S/cas-github-extension-sample-01/README.md

 {
   "version": "Alpha",
-  "working": "No (Calls to Octokit fails as unauthorized)", "documentation": "No (notes, no draft yet)" "developer-required": "Yes"
+  "working": "No (Calls to Octokit fails as unauthorized)", "documentation": "No (notes, no documentation yet)" "developer-required": "Yes"
   "distributed-publicly": "No"
 }